zaidf/cloudflare-docs/products/stream/src/content/viewing-videos/securing-your-stream v2.md

 * **Using the /token endpoint to generate signed tokens:** The simplest way to create a signed url token is by calling the /token endpoint.
 This is recommended for testing purposes or if you are generating less than 10,000 tokens per day.

-* **Using an open-source library:** If you have tens of thousands of daily users and need to generate a high-volume of tokens without calling the /token endpoint *each time*, you can create a key *once* and create tokens.
-This way, you do not need to call a Stream endpoint every time you need to generate a token.
+* **Using an open-source library:** If you have tens of thousands of daily users and need to generate a high-volume of tokens without calling the /token endpoint *each time*, you can create tokens yourself.
+This way, you do not need to call a Stream endpoint each time you need to generate a token.

 ## Option 1: Using the /token endpoint